Kyle E. Scherer

 Kyle Scherer

+Kyle Scherer counsels clients on matters involving energy and natural resource development, infrastructure, land use, and regulatory compliance.
+As chair of Venable’s Native American Law and Policy Practice, Kyle leverages his significant experience working in the federal government to advise tribes, corporations, and state and local governments.
 Prior to joining Venable, Kyle served as the principal deputy general counsel for the White House Council on Environmental Quality (CEQ).
 There, he helped implement and defend CEQ’s revised National Environmental Policy Act (NEPA) regulations and coordinate the review of agency-specific NEPA rulemaking.
-After leaving federal service, he was appointed by Maryland Governor Larry Hogan as a commissioner for the state’s Commission on Criminal Sentencing Policy.

 Kyle began his career in government service as a White House Fellow and counsel to the associate attorney general at the U.S. Department of Justice (DOJ).
-His portfolio included oversight of the Environment and Natural Resources Division, the Office of Justice Programs, and the Office of Tribal Justice.
-He was also responsible for advising DOJ leadership on issues affecting Puerto Rico, including its future political status and the bankruptcy-like protections of the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).
+His portfolio included oversight of the Environment and Natural Resources Division (ENRD), the Office of Justice Programs (OJP), and the Office of Tribal Justice (OTJ).

 In 2017, Kyle joined the U.S. Department of the Interior (DOI) as a counselor to the assistant secretary for Indian affairs.
 He was later appointed the deputy solicitor for Indian affairs and the acting deputy solicitor for parks and wildlife.
 There, he concurrently led two of the largest divisions within the DOI Office of the Solicitor, managing over sixty career attorneys across seven practice areas.
-In these roles, Kyle provided advice to the secretary of the interior and other administration officials on issues ranging from Indian gaming and tribal trust land acquisitions to Endangered Species Act (ESA) enforcement and national monument designations.
-During his tenure at DOI, Kyle represented the United States as senior agency counsel on nearly all significant Indian affairs litigation, including affirmative cases brought on behalf of tribes as federal trustee and appellate matters such as the constitutional defense of the Indian Child Welfare Act.
-Notably, Kyle was further responsible for supporting the DOJ Office of the Solicitor General in more than ten cases before the U.S. Supreme Court, which, over four terms, considered matters involving the Alaska National Interest Lands Conservation Act, the ESA, Indian reservation boundary disputes, tribal sovereign immunity, and tribal treaty rights.
+In these roles, Kyle represented the United States as senior agency counsel on significant litigation impacting Indian affairs, the National Parks Service (NPS), and the U.S. Fish and Wildlife Service, including multiple cases before the Supreme Court.

 Experience